gerritgr/LLMSummerSchool/README.md

 ![Header Image](header.jpg)

-# Language Models and Structured Knowledge in AI

 Official Repo of the "Language Models and Structured Knowledge in AI" Talk at the [4th Inria-DFKI European Summer School on AI (IDESSAI 2024)](https://idessai.eu/tracka-largeaimodels/).